reproducible-reporting/stepup-core/docs/advanced_topics/volatile_outputs.md

 ```

-## Try the following
+## Try the Following

 - Remove the file `date.txt` and run StepUp again.
   You will see that the step gets ignored:
-  StepUp does not care much about the state of the volatile files.
+  StepUp does not care much about the state of volatile files.
   It only keeps track of them, so they can be removed when needed.

 - Manually recreate the file `date.txt` with some arbitrary contents,
   and run StepUp.
-  Again, the step gets skipped because also the contents of the
+  Again, the step gets skipped because the contents of the
-  volatile `date.txt` is not considered when deciding if a step is outdated.
+  volatile `date.txt` are not considered when deciding if a step is outdated.

-- Comment out the the step in `plan.py` and run StepUp again.
+- Comment out the step in `plan.py` and run StepUp again.
   Because the step is removed, the volatile output is also removed.